mendhak/eleventy-satisfactory/README.md

 * Some color changes and font changes to resemble Hylia: yellowish links and Lora font
 * Increase text size for readability, increase main body width, simpler layout
 * Smaller header
+* Simpler post list page with headings and shortened excerpts

 ## Running it